Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/03-installing-&-managing-software.md

 Bioinformatics software can be installed and managed in a number of ways.
 It is important to be keep track of software versions so that you can report what was used for specific analyses/projects.

 Depending on the software to be installed, it may be available in one of the following formats:
- - Pre-installed on your system (eg. modules on Discovery)
+ - Pre-installed on your system (eg. linux core utilities)
  - Language-specific package managers (eg. R/Bioconductor, Python/pip)
  - Full package and environment management tools (eg. Conda)
  - Pre-compiled binary executable